Yair Rodríguez: Ultimate Fighting Championship

 Rodríguez faced Jeremy Stephens in a rematch on October 18, 2019, at UFC on ESPN 6.
 He won the fight via unanimous decision.
 This fight earned him the Fight of the Night award.

 Rodríguez was scheduled to face Zabit Magomedsharipov on August 29, 2020, at UFC Fight Night 175.
 However, Rodríguez pulled out with an ankle injury.

 On December 3, 2020, UFC anti-doping administrator USADA announced that Rodríguez had been suspended for 6 months, retroactive to September 8, for failing to notify USADA of his whereabouts and being unavailable for drug testing.
 He became eligible to resume fighting on March 8, 2021.

 Rodríguez was scheduled to face Max Holloway on July 17, 2021, at UFC on ESPN 26.
 Rodríguez's return was delayed once more, as it was reported on June 17, 2021, that Holloway was forced to withdraw from the bout due to injury.
 The bout was rescheduled on November 13, 2021 at UFC Fight Night 197.
 Rodríguez lost the fight via unanimous decision.
 This fight earned him the Fight of the Night award.

 Rodríguez faced Brian Ortega on July 16, 2022, at UFC on ABC 3.
 He won the fight via technical knockout in round one after Ortega suffered a dislocated shoulder, which rendered him unable to continue.

 Rodríguez faced Josh Emmett for the Interim UFC Featherweight Championship on February 12, 2023, at UFC 284.
 He won the fight and title via triangle choke submission in the second round.
 The win earned him the Performance of the Night award.

 Rodríguez faced Alexander Volkanovski in a title unification bout for the UFC Featherweight Championship on July 8, 2023 at UFC 290.
 He lost the fight via TKO in round three.

 Rodríguez faced Brian Ortega in a rematch on February 24, 2024, at UFC Fight Night 237.
 He lost in the third-round via arm-triangle choke submission.

 Rodríguez was reportedly scheduled to face Diego Lopes on March 29, 2025, at UFC on ESPN 64.
 However, Lopes later denied the fight ever happened.

 Rodríguez faced former Bellator Lightweight and Featherweight champion Patrício Pitbull on April 12, 2025, at UFC 314.
 He won the fight by unanimous decision.

+Rodríguez was scheduled to face Jean Silva in the main event on September 12, 2026 at UFC Fight Night 288.
+However, Rodríguez withdrew from the fight due to an injury and was replaced by Jose Delgado.